Eligibility for Filing a Mutual Divorce

 No Coercion or Free Consent: The consent for divorce must be free from any form of coercion, fraud, or undue influence.
 Both are known properly about issues after living separately.

-Cooling-Off Period: After filing the first motion, the court grants a 6-month cooling-off period before the second motion can be filed.
-However, the Supreme Court has held that this period can be waived in certain circumstances if both parties are sure about their decision.
+Cooling-Off Period: After filing the first motion, the court grants a 6-month cooling-off period before the second motion.
+However, this period can be waived in certain circumstances if both parties are sure about their decision.
 However, 6 month cooling off period is required for the second motion.

 Agreement on Child Custody, Alimony, and Property: Both parties should have a mutual understanding regarding child custody (if applicable), alimony or maintenance, and division of property.